Technosystem-Labs/dartiq/README.md

 ## Obtaining information on ARTIQ version

-`dartiq version` can be used to get information on the source commit of DARTIQ image, included ARTIQ commit and revision of Nix Scripts repository used to build DARTIQ image.
+`dartiq version` can be used to get information on the source commit of DARTIQ
+image: included ARTIQ commit and revision of Nix Scripts repository used to build DARTIQ image.

 ## Configuration file